 Things You'll Need

-If you're planning on using this soup bowl hot pad in the microwave, be sure to use 100% cotton batting and not polyester batting.
-Polyester batting is NOT microwavable.
+If you're planning on using this soup bowl hot pad in the microwave, be sure to use 100% cotton fabric, thread, and batting.
+Polyester is NOT microwavable.
 It could scorch or even start a fire in the microwave and no one wants that!

 Layer each 10-inch square of fabric on top of each 10-inch square of batting.
 Pin around all four sides to hold it in place.